agileopennorthwest/agileopennorthwest.github.io/index.md

 <p>Agile Open Northwest is proud to present our {{page.anniversary}} Annual AONW conference
 on {{page.date}} {{page.date-modifier}}<!--at the {{page.venue}} in {{page.citystate}}-->.
 The theme this year is "{{page.theme}}."
 We are dedicated to a low-cost conference, and are pleased to hold the rate to only
-${{page.cost}} (plus Eventbrite fees) for the 3-day event.
+${{page.cost}} (plus {{page.reg-service}} fees) for the 3-day event.
 </p>
 <p>
 This will be a virtual Open Space event, held over the course of 3 days, lasting 4 hours each day.
-Over the last several months, there's been a great blossoming of tools and techniques for online events.
+Over the last year there has been a great blossoming of tools and techniques for online events.
 We are excited to bring together the best of the best to make this an inclusive, engaging, and valuable event for all our old friends, and for those new to AONW.